menu

 Not to mention, this technique has been used in activities ranging from personal data theft during the US presidential elections to high-profile security breaches at Sony, Microsoft, Yahoo, and even CIA.

-Here, we have compiled a list of tools that aid in the detection of SQL injection attacks and also a few essential steps which must be taken to prevent such attacks.
+Here, we have compiled a list of tools that aid in the detection of SQL injection attacks and a few essential steps to prevent such attacks.

-But before moving forward, let's see how injection attacks can impact your business and whether or not you are vulnerable to them.
+But before proceeding, let's examine how injection attacks can impact your business and whether you are vulnerable to them.

-SQL, or Structured Query Language as it is commonly called, is the preliminary language used for manipulating the most widely used relational databases like Oracle, Microsoft SQL Server, and MySQL.
-These databases can be referred to as the basic building blocks of modern-day web apps and content management systems.
+SQL, or Structured Query Language, is the preliminary language for manipulating the most widely used relational databases, such as Oracle, Microsoft SQL Server, and MySQL.
+These databases are the basic building blocks of modern-day web apps and content management systems.

-The threat actors who wish to compromise your security systems through SQL injection attacks are after the sensitive data stored in your databases.
-The content and behavior of applications & websites are controlled as well as curated through these database servers.
+Threat actors who wish to compromise your security systems through SQL injection attacks are after the sensitive data stored in your databases.
+These database servers control and curate the content and behavior of applications and websites.

-So, if your servers hold any form of sensitive data, which is usually the case, you are vulnerable to SQL injection attacks.
+So, if your servers hold sensitive data, which is usually the case, you are vulnerable to SQL injection attacks.

 If hackers, by any means, gain access to your critical databases, the results could be catastrophic.
 In a severe event like an SQL injection login bypass attack, the threat actors could gain unprecedented control over the entire system and access and modify critical business or customer data.

-The result of an SQL injection attack could range from disruption of website or application content to breach of sensitive user information.
+An SQL injection attack could result from disrupting website or application content or breaching sensitive user information.
 If you understand the role databases play in the back-end, you surely would realize how devastating it could be if a hacker executes a simple SQL injection command like DROP TABLE!

-After understanding the potential consequences of SQL injection attacks, it becomes imperative to think of ways to prevent them.
-The primary step when it comes to avoiding an SQL injection attack is to determine the elements of your system, which are potentially vulnerable to it.
+After understanding the potential consequences of SQL injection attacks, thinking of ways to prevent them becomes imperative.
+The primary step in avoiding an SQL injection attack is to determine the elements of your system that are potentially vulnerable to it.

 The best way to test your defense is to check it with your weapons.
 However, given the complexity of SQL, the task won't be as easy as it sounds.
 It is generally a complicated task to create a code snippet and inject it into a query to compromise a relational database.

-On the other hand, this seemingly difficult task could be made easy by deploying some specialized tools.
-These automated SQL injection attack tools could replicate real attack scenarios and help you test your system in immense detail.
+On the other hand, deploying some specialized tools could make this seemingly difficult task easy.
+These automated SQL injection attack tools could replicate real attack scenarios and help you thoroughly test your system.

 Let's take a look at some of the most commonly used tools to detect and prevent SQL injection: